-Well, that's another funny instance.
-See, like with Advantages and Disadvantages, what we're looking at is entirely dependent on the setting you're playing in.
+Well, like with Advantages and Disadvantages, what's available and how much they cost is entirely dependent on the setting you're playing in.
 For instance, There's a Game in this Book is a "default fantasy setting".
-We start characters off in that game with 500 Cash, which comes out to about how much a well-off person can expect to earn in a year (more than a serf, certainly, but not by any means royal income).
+We start characters with 500 Cash, which comes out to about how much a well-off person can expect to earn in a year (more than a serf, certainly, but not, by any means, royal income).
 Everything on that game's equipment charts is then geared to take that level of income (and the economy around it) into account.